Frequently Asked Questions

 If I have never been to camp before or never did the CIT program, can I still work at Camp Newman?

 Of course!
 Many of our staff are first timers to Camp Newman.
-If you missed the CIT program or have never been to camp before we encourage you to apply.
+Even if you missed the CIT program or have never been to camp before, we encourage you to apply.

 What is the difference between a counselor and a specialist?